AcoAlexDev/Aco-JUCE-CMake-Template/README.md

 To learn more about CMake check the [TAP youtube explaination](https://www.youtube.com/watch?v=FLP_AVbzueY)<br>
 I have planned to publish a elaborated youtube tutorial on the template approx. 1 month after release if some bugs persist now.<br>

+## Benefits
+- Simplicity: Designed to minimize complexity, making it beginner-friendly.<br>
+- Effortless Setup: Includes streamlined steps to get your project up and running with minimal hassle.<br>
+- Direct GitHub Integration: Ensures seamless compatibility and setup for GitHub repositories.<br>
+- Build Presets: Offers pre-configured debug and release presets for easy and efficient building, reducing the need for extensive terminal commands.<br>

 ## File Overview
 - CMakeLists.txt: Defines the build configuration for your JUCE project.
 This file includes paths, settings, and metadata necessary for compilation.<br>